oslabs-beta/smartER/README.md

 <br>

 <p>
 SQL databases often contain a complex network of interconnected tables.
-This can pose a challenge for developers when attempting to build or optimize queries that require traversing multiple relationships.
+This can pose a challenge for developers when attempting to build or optimize queries that involve multiple tables.

 <strong>smartER </strong> is a query visualizing tool that works with your postgreSQL database to provide dynamically rendered ER diagrams.
-It is a web application written in TypeScript that reads a user's database schema in order to render ER diagrams based on a given query string.
-To parse through SQL schemas, it uses the <a href="https://www.npmjs.com/package/pgsql-ast-parser">pgsql-ast-parser </a> to produce a typed Abstract Syntax Tree, which is further parsed to build custom nodes with React Flow.
+It is a web application written in TypeScript that reads a user's database schema and renders ER diagrams based on a given query string.
+To parse through SQL schemas, it uses the <a href="https://www.npmjs.com/package/pgsql-ast-parser">pgsql-ast-parser </a> to produce a typed Abstract Syntax Tree, which is further parsed to build custom nodes with React Flow and finally position them using <a href="https://github.com/kieler/elkjs">elkjs</a>.

 </p>